Johansoltoft/johansoltoft.github.io/_pages/about.md

     </div>
     <div class="post-content">
       <div class="post-title">Datafantasi: Fra styring til læring i en verden af vilde problemer</div>
-      <div class="post-authors">Johan Søltoft</div>
+      <div class="post-authors">Anders Koed Madsen, Johan Irving Søltoft, Ann-Sofie Klitgaard</div>
-      <div class="post-description">A Danish book chapter exploring the transition from control to learning in a world of wicked problems, examining data imagination and its role in complex systems and decision-making processes.</div>
+      <div class="post-description">The chapter introduces the Data Diamond as a heuristic tool for analyzing and mapping data situations.
+We illustrate the model with a case from Helsingør Municipality, where semantic analysis was used to understand student well-being as part of an MDO project.</div>
     </div>
     <div class="post-image">
       <img src="/images/Datafantasi2.png" alt="datafantasi">